asdf2014/algorithm/README-en.md

 ## Original intention

-　It is purely a public welfare project, and we call on everyone to work together, communicate with each other and make progress together.
+　It is purely a public welfare project, and we call on everyone to study together, communicate with each other and make progress together.

 ## Thanks